Yuri-martins-dev/Atividades-Softex/README.md

 # Atividades-Softex
-The aim o this repository is to post all the activities related to the course: "Bolsa Futuro Digital Beck-End Js."
+The aim of this repository is to post all the activities related to the course: "Bolsa Futuro Digital Beck-End Js."